jakub-mata/browser_project/README.md

 ```
 go run dora -web *websiteAddress*
 ```
 The address has to be precise.
-If nothing is passed, the default address is *https://www.google.com/*.
+If nothing is passed, the default address is *https://jakub-mata.github.io/*(see more in Demo).
 There are two additional flags you can use for debugging.

 `-log-tokens` prints out the result of the tokenization stage to the terminal